 I was too short to make the high school basketball team, my number one love, and too small to even try out for football.
 So, I joined the track team.
-I soon suffered from many sports related injuries.
-At various times, I had neck pain, mid back pain, low back pain, sprained ankles, sprained wrists, chest/sternum/rib pain, shoulder pain, hip pain, knee pain, shin splints and plantar fasciitis.
+I soon suffered from many sports-related injuries.
+At various times, I had neck pain, mid and lower back pain, sprained ankles, sprained wrists, chest/sternum/rib pain, shoulder pain, hip pain, knee pain, shin splints, and plantar fasciitis.

 I would often be in the trainer’s room.
 The only treatments were whirlpools and tape; that thick, white, sticky tape.
 I had most every body part taped at one time or another, which did not help at all.

-My mom thought she was feeding us a healthy diet, but we had our regular daily dose of Ring Dings, Devil Dogs, Suzy Q’s, Hostess Cup Cakes, Chips Ahoy cookies, Oreo’s and so on.
-Drinking water was not very popular so I drank juice, Kool-Aid, juice drinks and 1-2 quarts of milk a day.
+My mom thought she was feeding us a healthy diet, but we had our regular daily dose of Ring Dings, Devil Dogs, Suzy Q’s, Hostess Cup Cakes, Chips Ahoy cookies, Oreo’s, and so on.
+Drinking water was not very popular so I drank juice, Kool-Aid, juice drinks, and 1-2 quarts of milk daily.

-I also fondly remember the squirt cheese from a can, powdered milk, Carnation instant breakfast, Pop Tarts, TV dinners and chicken pot pies.
-Campbell’s and Lipton soup replaced any sign of fresh, homemade soup.
+I also fondly remember the squirt cheese from a can, powdered milk, Carnation instant breakfast, Pop-Tarts, TV dinners, and chicken pot pies.
+Campbell’s and Lipton’s soup replaced any sign of fresh, homemade soup.

 At 16, my father sent me to an orthopedist for my low back pain.
 After my mom and I waited over two hours with a sea of other patients, the doctor went over my x-rays.
 I remember crying as I saw that my spine was curved and that one of my legs was shorter than the other.